Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 where:

 and:

-Note that $\partial_{\rho_\alpha} U_k=0$ for $\rho_\alpha=\kappa$ by construction, we keep the dependency over $\partial_{\rho_\alpha} U_k$ to keep track of this dependency.
-Moreover, in the continuum limit, as we replace the discrete sum by an integral over the Wigner distribution, the contribution of the component $0$ does not contribute.
-We then define:
+Note that $\partial_{\rho_\alpha} U_k = 0$ for $\rho_\alpha = \kappa$ by construction; nevertheless, we retain the explicit dependence on $\partial_{\rho_\alpha} U_k$ to track this term.
+Furthermore, in the continuum limit, as we replace the discrete sum with an integral over the Wigner distribution, the contribution of the $\mu = 0$ component vanishes.
+We thus define:

 where, projecting along $\kappa$: